suohcnamiD/bulletinboard-app-cap/cap/getting-started.md

 ## 2 - Clone and initialize the Maven Project in your IDE

-1. Clone the repository in your terminal (insert the git URL to your fork):
+1. Clone the repository in your terminal (insert your GitHub username):

    ```bash
    git clone https://github.com/<YOUR USERNAME>/bulletinboard-ads-cap bulletinboard-ads-cap